 The following authors and books are suggested in preparation for the Part I examination: L. Stryer for Biochemistry; Wheeler for Dental Anatomy; Ross, Romrell & Kaye for Histology; K.L.
 Moore for Human Anatomy; Schaecter for Microbiology; Kumar, Cotran & Robbins for Basic Pathology; R. Berne & M. Levy for Physiology.
 You may purchase these books at the Tufts University Health Sciences Campus Barnes & Noble bookstore; the bookstore phone number is 617-636-6628.

 Applicants must submit a $150 application fee.
 The Admissions Office will contact applicants with payment information after their application has been received.

 Applicants must submit a 2×2 size photograph.
-The photo can be emailed in JPEG, PNG, or GIF format to email@example.com or mailed to the office.
-Please clearly mark the name of the applicant and CAAPID ID # on the REVERSE of the photograph if sending a physical photo.
+The photo can be emailed in JPEG, PNG, or GIF format to email@example.com.
+Please include your CAAPID ID number and full name in the email.

 Note: Tufts does not return application documents (transcripts, scores, letters of recommendation, etc.) to the applicant regardless of application status.

 The School of Dental Medicine requires all students to complete the required immunizations before matriculation, and matriculated students must have health insurance.
 Please visit Immunizations and Health Insurance Requirements page for a complete list of requirements from the Student Advisory and Health Administration Office.